Sydney Airport gets $16.7 bln buyout bid as investors take longer-term view on travel - Up News Info

 Article content

-SYDNEY — A group of infrastructure investors has proposed a $22.26 billion ($16.7 billion) buyout of Sydney Airport Holdings Pty Ltd, the operator of Australia’s biggest airport, taking a longer-term view on the pandemic-battered travel sector.
+SYDNEY — A group of infrastructure investors has proposed one of Australia’s biggest-ever buyouts, a A$22.26 billion ($16.7 billion) purchase of Sydney Airport Holdings Pty Ltd, taking a longer-term view on the pandemic-battered travel sector.

-Record-low interest rates have led pension funds and their investment managers to chase higher yields.
+The proposal comes as record-low interest rates prompt pension funds and their investment managers to chase higher yields.
 The purchase, with an enterprise value of A$30 billion including debt, would allow them to reap financial benefits when borders reopen and travel demand rebounds.

 Advertisement